Jaymon/vagrant-bootstrap/README.md

 Under Ports, basically uncheck every Enable..., because you won't need Serial Ports or USB.

 That's pretty much everything, now you should be able to click start.

+You should be able to load your Ubuntu download iso image and use that to install the OS.

 ### During the installation